mrsabath/kagenti-operator/beeai/INSTALL.md

   image: "research-agent"
   imageTag: "v0.0.1"
   # repo url to receive the image built.
 The Tekton build step will push the docker image
   # to this repo.
+Uncomment below if using external image repository like ghcr.io
-  imageRegistry: "ghcr.io/your-github-username"
+  #  imageRegistry: "ghcr.io/your-github-username"
+  # Use local registry
+  imageRegistry: "registry.cr-system.svc.cluster.local:5000"
   # reference the secret created in step 3 above
   env:
     # your github repo token to push the docker image